patrickmdx/setup-ipsec-vpn/docs/ikev2-howto.md

 **Note:** These steps were contributed by [@Unix-User](https://github.com/Unix-User).
 It is recommended to run terminal commands via an SSH connection, e.g. via Putty.

+For RouterOS v7.x, you need to convert the xxx.p12 file to xxx.pem

+/root
+sudo openssl pkcs12 -in xxx.p12 -out xxx.pem -nodes

+#No pass required

+After that you can download the file to your computer and then copy it to the mikrotikFor RouterOS v7.x

 1. Securely transfer the generated `.p12` file to your computer.

    <details>